 The spill light impacts would occur at the residential properties located at three residential properties directly west of the proposed field across NE 34th Street.
-The maximum amount of spill light at this location is 0.70 foot-candles.
-Spill light would be below 0.70 foot-candle at the west property line and would be 0.0 foot-candle on the east property line.
+The maximum amount of spill light at the residential property line west of NE 34th Street is below 0.70 foot-candles.
+Spill light at the east residential property line would be 0.0 foot-candles.
 Spill light levels are well below the City of Seattle maximum recommended allowable spill light level of 1.0 foot-candles.